opencv/opencv/modules/core/doc/basic_structures.rst

     {
         const int histSize[] = {N, N, N};

-        // make sure that the histogram has proper size and type hist.create(3, histSize, CV_32F);
+        // make sure that the histogram has a proper size and type hist.create(3, histSize, CV_32F);

         // and clear it
         hist = Scalar(0);

         // the loop below assumes that the image
-        // is 8-bit 3-channel, so let's check it.
+        // is a 8-bit 3-channel. check it.
         CV_Assert(image.type() == CV_8UC3);
         MatConstIterator_<Vec3b> it = image.begin<Vec3b>(),
                                  it_end = image.end<Vec3b>();